Quick answer

 Most calendars never face this decision.
 They get published, run for a season, and stop being relevant.
 No replacement needed.

 Some calendars do face it.
 A trainer who runs the same summer program next year.
 A school that publishes a new fall schedule.
 A team that adds a winter season.
-Whether you edit the existing calendar or publish a new one is a small decision with a big downstream effect.
+Editing the existing calendar or publishing a new one is a small decision with a big downstream effect.

 The rule of thumb is one sentence.
 Same audience equals same calendar.
 Different audience equals new calendar.